ngrok/ngrok-docs/docs/integrations/rancher/k8s.md

    and try again.
    :::

-1. Access your 2048 demo app by navigating to the your ngrok subdomain, e.g. `https://one-two-three.ngrok-free.app`. ngrok's edge and your Ingress Controller will route traffic to your app from any device or external network as long as your Rancher server and application cluster remain operational.
+1. Access your 2048 demo app by navigating to your ngrok subdomain, e.g. `https://one-two-three.ngrok-free.app`. ngrok's edge and your Ingress Controller will route traffic to your app from any device or external network as long as your Rancher server and application cluster remain operational.